 Baby powder: A few sprinkles of this magical dust onto skin covered in sand will make clean up quick and your car’s interior will be less sandy.

 Cash stash, aka ice-cream slush fund: You can hear the ice-cream truck coming from blocks away, but with your cash stash you won’t be scrambling for money to get your kids’ favorite treats.
 Instead, you’ll be the mom or dad of the year.
 OK, maybe just of the moment, but relish the glory while it lasts.

 Beach-ready bag: Fill it with a collapsible bucket, small shovels and inexpensive flip-flops for the whole family and then just grab your beach bag from the trunk when you make a last-minute stop at the beach or park sandbox.
 Again, mom or dad of the year, ahem.

 Additionally Jennifer says, now is a good time to clean out your car, making sure there aren’t any lingering crayons in the seat crevices or half-empty cartons of chocolate milk lurking under the seats.
 Nothing ruins the fun of summer like the stench of curdled milk!
-For more family car tips, check out Cars.com/News.
+Which summer car essentials are you missing in your car?